awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic-cross-account.md

 ****Role for cross\-account access****
 A role that grants access to resources in one account to a trusted principal in a different account\.
 Roles are the primary way to grant cross\-account access\.
 However, some AWS services allow you to attach a policy directly to a resource \(instead of using a role as a proxy\)\.
 These are called resource\-based policies, and you can use them to grant principals in another AWS account access to the resource\.
 Some of these resources include Amazon Simple Storage Service \(S3\) buckets, Glacier vaults, Amazon Simple Notification Service \(SNS\) topics, and Amazon Simple Queue Service \(SQS\) queues\.
 To learn which services support resource\-based policies, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
 For more information about resource\-based policies, see [How IAM Roles Differ from Resource\-based Policies](id_roles_compare-resource-policies.md)\.  ](id_roles_terms-and-concepts.md#term_trust-policy)\.
 To learn how allowing cross\-account access using roles is different from allowing cross\-account access using other resource\-based policies, see [How IAM Roles Differ from Resource\-based Policies](id_roles_compare-resource-policies.md)\.

+**Important**
+Other services can affect the policy evaluation logic\.
+For example, AWS Organizations supports [service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scp.html) that can be applied to one or more accounts\.
+AWS Resource Access Manager supports [policy fragments](https://docs.aws.amazon.com/ram/latest/userguide/permissions.html) that control which actions that principals are allowed to perform on resources that are shared with them\.

 ## Determining Whether a Cross\-Account Request Is Allowed<a name="policy-eval-cross-account"></a>

 For cross\-account requests, the requester in the trusted `AccountA` must have an identity\-based policy\.
 That policy must allow them to make a request to the resource in the trusting `AccountB`\.
 Additionally, the resource\-based policy in `AccountB` must allow the requester in `AccountA` to access the resource\.